-The first patent application covering the eXERO™ Process was filed on April 26, 2019 with the United States Patent Office by Dr. Nicholas Farandos, Dr. Matthew Dawson, Dr. Jin Dawson, and Dr. David Hall.
+The first patent application covering the eXERO™ technology platform was filed on April 26, 2019 with the United States Patent Office by Dr. Nicholas Farandos, Dr. Matthew Dawson, Dr. Jin Dawson, and Dr. David Hall.

 1780 – Felice Fontana discovered the water gas shift reaction.